After reading Chris Penner's blog post on Conway's Game

 generalize this function further.

-It would be great if we could modify peekFunctor
+It would be great if we could modify peekFunctor to use

 our cursor value without losing the current behavior of the